iQSuite/platform-sdk-python/README.md

 ### Get Current User

 Retrieve information about the authenticated user.
-This is to ensure that you're successfully authenticated with iQ.
+This is to ensure that you're successfully authenticated with iQ Suite Platform.

 ```python
 try: